ltrzesniewski/InlineIL.Fody/README.md

 ### Methods

- - `ILEmit.*`
+ - `IL.Emit.*`
-   Every method call on the `ILEmit` class will be replaced by the IL instruction it represents.
+   Every method call on the `IL.Emit` class will be replaced by the IL instruction it represents.

- - `IL.Emit`
-   This is an alternate method to generate IL instructions, it is similar to [`ILGenerator.Emit`](https://docs.microsoft.com/en-us/dotnet/api/system.reflection.emit.ilgenerator.emit).
-Using `ILEmit` is recommended though.

  - `IL.DeclareLocals`
    Declares local variables.
 Supports changing the [`init`](https://docs.microsoft.com/en-us/dotnet/api/system.reflection.emit.methodbuilder.initlocals) flag and pinned variables.
 Local variables can be referenced by name or by index.